-According to Hubspot.com, if your content contains visuals then your audience can retain almost 65% of that information even after three days.
-The popularity of using a combination of text and image is growing enormously in the digital content.
-But managing images on your website & app involve a lot of tasks: clicking pictures, editing, resizing as per layout, optimizing and delivering them to end visitors as fast as possible.
+Managing images on your website and app involves a number of tasks – clicking pictures, editing, resizing as per layout, optimizing, and delivering them to your visitors as fast as possible.
 And if you want to provide a great user experience then you must pay attention to each stage.

 Simplify Image Workflow